Hey Mamas! This week I’ve put together a post outlining the basics of how to prepare for labor induction through my eyes as an L&D nurse.

 Things I’m looking out for during a Pitocin labor induction

-- Second, Pitocin can be stressful to baby (any labor, in general, can be stressful for baby), and if I ever see baby start to get stressed out (as evidenced by his/her heart rate), I’m going to back down your Pitocin…or shut it off completely.
-Ain’t NOBODY got time for a stressed-out baby…um no!
+• Second, Pitocin can be stressful to baby (any labor, in general, can be stressful for baby), and if I ever see baby getting stressed out (as evidenced by his/her heart rate), I’m going to back down your Pitocin…or shut it off completely.
+Ain’t NOBODY got time for a stressed-out baby!

 2. Breaking your water